sporeball/yeow/README.md

 ##### default
 type: `string | number`

-a default value the argument will have if it is omitted.
+a default value the argument will have if it is omitted. the value's type should match the argument's `type`.

 if the argument is `required`, this will be ignored.